ritzow/Sandbox2D/readme.md

 # Sandbox2D
 A 2D block building and destruction platformer game written in Java that uses OpenGL for graphics, OpenAL for audio, GLFW for cross-platform windowing and input, and LWJGL for bindings to the afformentioned libraries and APIs.

+# Repository Info
+There are three directories that contain the source code: shared (contains code shared by client and server), client (contains client side code), and server (contains server code).
+The .classpath and .project files contain metadata used by the Eclipse Java IDE.
+The 'client' folder also contains a directory called 'resources' which contains game assets as well as OpenGL shader code.
+The 'server' folder contains directory 'data' which stores persistent data like world saves.

 ## Libraries
 ### LWJGL
 https://www.lwjgl.org/download